 Do you remember who your high school crush was?
 Did you ask them out?
 One of the biggest regrets that most people have when they look back over their teenage years is that they never told their crush how they felt about them.

-This is usually because we lack confidence.
-But as we grow older, we can often look back and realize that it maybe wouldn’t have been so bad if we had asked and were rejected.
+Our hesitation is usually because we lack confidence.
+But as we grow older, we can often look back and realise that it maybe wouldn’t have been so bad if we had asked and were rejected.
 After all, what’s the worst that could have happened?

 Getting That Ridiculous Tattoo